-Caution: Program proliferation could create adverse fiscal constraints
+Caution: Program proliferation could create adverse fiscal constraints gram scope and need.

-Sectoral and geographic program diversification is important for impact and political reasons.
-At the same time, there is a risk of fragmenting the funding pool such that extant programs are not funded at the originally intended levels or commensurate with program scope and need.
 Some model programs for disadvantaged communities do not have a set-aside amount of appropriated funding and thus are subject to the annual budgeting process by the legislature and governor.
 Not knowing a program's future budget makes long-term program planning more challenging.